 Aroma: 6 – Smells like a really nice scotch flavored scotch.
 No points for complexity, and none for a great scotch whiff.

-Manliness: 7.17 – It’s manly by bottle, nice coloring and the whole presentation is really nice.
+Honesty: 7.17 – It’s done well just by the bottle, the nice coloring and the whole presentation being really nice.
 The problem is that it lies about being complex.
 It’s a great scotch and we were all willing to give it 8-8.5′s but when you outright lie to us you lose points.

 On rocks: 4.83 – This is actually a really weird situation here, for the most part it was less well received on rocks.
 A bit of water or ice really opens a whisky up and changes it.
 (Seen most dramatically in our Blue Label review where ice made the scotch go from layered to a more blended feeling.
 For the most part the addition of ice/water to a whisky really improves it giving you the nice flavor with less of a burn, and letting you get a nit more of the complex flavors.
 Here though it changes the taste and it’s not great.

 Rusty Nail: 6.42 – It really shines here with the Drambuie giving it a nice sweet but powerful kick.
 Rusty Nails typically vary greatly in Single Malts due to the difference is flavoring, but the mellow taste here gives way like a blended scotch would.

 Value: 5.5 – Kind of what you’d expect to pay, less than a typical single malt, but more than a blended.